 Workout for Wellness

-Our UCSF Neuro-Oncology Workout for Wellness (WoW) Program provides brain tumor patients, survivors and their caregivers with complementary exercise classes, fitness facility access, and instructional videos to help support their individual wellness goals through physical activity.
+Our UCSF Neuro-Oncology Workout for Wellness (WoW) Program provides brain tumor patients, survivors and their caregivers with complementary exercise classes, online strength training programs, and instructional videos to help support their individual wellness goals through physical activity.

 We offer several classes throughout the year including a yoga class series which incorporates stretching, toning, meditation and breathwork, and a HeadStrong exercise class series which focuses on overall strength, balance, and cognitive enhancement.
 Classes are currently held via Zoom.
 To view upcoming class offerings, please visit our Brain Tumor Center Events Calendar.

 In addition to our live virtual classes, the WoW program also offers access to a comprehensive video library of exercises to supplement the weekly classes.
 To view instruction for our HeadStrong Class series, please click on the class video playlist below:

 Patients being treated at UCSF will be eligible for access to the Milberry Fitness Center at Parnassus during their course of treatment as well as offered complimentary home equipment such as bands or weights.

 UCSF neuro-oncology patients and their caregivers who are interested in enrolling in our WoW Program activities, please contact Naomi Hoffer (firstname.lastname@example.org).